Dental Records Scanning: Benefits of a Paperless Practice

 With electronic files on the other hand patient records can be accessed without needing to remove them from their location—eliminating the chance for it to be misfiled or misplaced.

-Using electronic dental records provides dual benefits with protections from both environmental damage as well as theft and misuse.
+Using electronic dental records provides dual benefits with protections from both environmental damages as well as theft and misuse.

 Simple Data Backup